AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     The script will exit normally if `mambaforge` is already installed.
     Otherwise, it will ask you where you want to install `mambaforge`.
-    Unless you have a strong reason for another location, the default is fine.
+    Unless you have a strong reason for another location, use the default.
+    The absolute path to `mambaforge` will be assigned to the environment variable `MAMBAFORGE_HOME` in the install process.

 4. Create the Mamba virtual environment.